-Purpose Statement: Students will analyze the founding documents of the United States and Wyoming and determine how they are applied to decisions made today.
+Students will compare and contrast modern day world forms of government and economic systems.
+Students will analyze the founding Purpose documents of the United States and Wyoming and determine how they Statement: are applied to decisions made today.
+Students will construct a personal political ideology.
 Students will demonstrate skills related to participation in the political process.
-Students will compare and contrast modern day world economic systems. ----------------------- ---